 - Bijsluiter PDF/Notice PDF (Prescription PDF) - the product's insert, in PDF.

 - Voorvertoning PDF/Prévisualisation PDF (Preview PDF) - the product's preview, in PDF.

 - Video/Vidéo (Video) - the URL of the product's video, if available.
-YouTube videos are not supported.
+YouTube videos and YouTube embed code are not supported.
 The minimum and maximum file sizes allowed are 1 MB and 1 GB, respectively, and the following formats are supported: MKV, MP4, FLV, AVI, MPG, MPEG, MOV, WMV, WEBM.

 There are also required attributes per product type available for mapping, which you can see when you select each category in the Content mapping section.
 One of the most important category-specific attributes is described below.

 Afbeelding 1-15 label/Image 1-15 label (Image 1-15 label) - for every image mapped, you must also map the corresponding label to indicate the view or angle displayed.
 E.g.: vooraanzicht (front view), in situatie (in situation), etc. Note that: